FNDC5: Biosynthesis and secretion

+A mass spectrometry study reported irisin levels ~3 ng/ml in human plasma, a level on par with other key human hormones, such as insulin.
+The same study reports that the main form in plasma is the ATA form, as expected for signal peptide presence.
+There is no comparable study of irisin levels in other animals.

+In a more recent study, Witmer et al. provide complementary genomic and molecular evidence to demonstrate that Fndc5 (irisin myokine precursor protein) is translated in humans and mice from an overlooked upstream ATG start codon.
+These findings lend further support to the likely existence of irisin in humans, revealing more plausible mechanisms of Fndc5 protein translation and processing as compared to possible expression from an inefficient mutated ATA start codon.

 Function

 Exercise causes increased expression in muscle of peroxisome proliferator-activated receptor gamma coactivator 1 alpha (PGC-1alpha), which is involved in adaptation to exercise.
 In mice, this causes production of the FNDC5 protein which is cleaved to give a new product irisin.
 Due to its production through a mechanism initiated by muscular contraction, irisin has been classified as a myokine.

+Tissues

 Fat

 Based on the findings that FNDC5 induces thermogenin expression in fat cells, overexpression of FNDC5 in the liver of mice prevents diet-induced weight gain, and FNDC5 mRNA levels are elevated in human muscle samples after exercise, it has been proposed that irisin promotes the conversion of white fat to brown fat in humans, which would make it a health-promoting hormone.
 While this proposal has been challenged by evidence finding FNDC5 is upregulated only in highly active elderly humans, more recent literature has supported the hypothesis of FNDC5 and irisin having a necessary role in exercise related benefits.